udaykirand/gradle/subprojects/docs/src/docs/release/notes.md

 The implementation of the rich console has been improved to remove some distracting visual artifacts on Windows.

+## Improvements for plugin authors

+### Service injection into project extensions

+Previously, Gradle supported [service injection into tasks](userguide/custom_tasks.html#service_injection) and [service injection into plugins](userguide/custom_plugins.html#service_injection).
+In this Gradle release, these services are also available for injection directly into project extensions.
+Using this can help simplify your plugin implementation.

+See the [user manual](userguide/custom_plugins.html#service_injection) for details.

 ## Support for setting environment variables when using Gradle TestKit

 Gradle [TestKit](userguide/test_kit.html) based tests can now specify environment variables via [`GradleRunner`](javadoc/org/gradle/testkit/runner/GradleRunner.html).
-These environemnt variables will be visible to the build under test.
+These environment variables will be visible to the build under test.

 Contributed by [Szczepan Faber](https://github.com/mockitoguy).